purpleidea/flabbergast/flabbergast-manual.md

 Although the closest match of `a` is tuple 2, it does not contain an attribute `x`, so it must not be the correct `a`.
 Resolution can continue and consider other `a` values until one is matched!
 This will find tuple 1, which does have an `x`.

 There are other ways to generate tuples beyond typing them literally.
 Templates are prototype tuples, like classes are prototype objects.
 It might be fair to call templates “abstract tuples” in the Java or C# sense of the word.
+This measure is called _inheritance_, as it is in object-oriented languages; a tuple _inherits_ a template or the template is an _ancestor_ of the tuple.

     a_tmpl : Template {
       x : y + 1